cozkul/tradingSimulator/README.md

 - *As a user*, I want to be able to **view my balance and positions**, *so that* I can have a clear overview of my current financial standing.

 ### 2. View Market History
-- *As a user*, I want to be able to **view the market history**, including past prices and volatility, *so that* I can track the market over time and make informed decisions.
+- *As a user*, I want to be able to **view the market history**, including past prices, *so that* I can track the market over time and make informed decisions.

-### 3. Buy or Sell Stocks and Stock Options
+### 3. Buy or Sell Stocks
-- *As a user*, I want to be able to **buy or sell stocks and single or multi legged stock options**, *so that* I can simulate complex option strategies to optimize my portfolio..
+- *As a user*, I want to be able to **buy or sell stocks or ETFs**, *so that* I can simulate simple market timing strategies optimize my portfolio.

-### 4. Visualize Stock Price vs. Loss/Profit Chart
-- *As a user*, I want to be able to **visualize stock price vs. loss/profit charts for my options**, *so that* I can assess the potential risks and rewards of my options investments based on different stock price scenarios.

-### 5. Calculate Greeks for an Option or Group of Options
-- *As a user*, I want to be able to **calculate Greeks for an option or group of options**, *so that* I can understand the sensitivity of my options positions to various market factors like price changes and volatility.

 ### 6. Set Investment Goals/Benchmarking
-- *As a user*, I want to be able to **set investment goals (an ETF of the average)** with specific targets and timeframes, *so that* I can align my investment strategy with my financial objectives and measure my progress.
+- *As a user*, I want to be able to **set investment goals** with specific targets, *so that* I can assess my investment strategy compared to a benchmark and measure my progress.

+### 7. Control Flow of Time
+- *As a user*, I want to be able to **control flow of time** by changing the simulated speed of time or by jumping to future in time with specific time frames, *so that* I can speed up my strategy evaluation.

 ## Getting Started
 1. Clone this repository to your local machine.